KentMG/TicTacToeWithBots/README.md

 Tic-Tac-Toe with Bots

 This is a web served version of TicTacToe.
-When opened it offers the choice of 1 or 2 players.
+When opened it offers the choice of 0 to 2 players.
 If one player is chosen then the player is given the choice of playing as X or as O and the bot will play as the other one.
 Upon the end of the game the player will be given the choice of replaying the game with the same options

 Getting Started